philipmendels/use-flexible-undo/stories/time-travel/describe-actions-map.md

 ### Describe actions: object map - Readme & Code

+It can be useful to organize custom UI per action inside an object map (called "payloadDescribers" below).
+You can choose to add the "start" type to this map, or to handle it separately like we do in this example.

 ```typescript
 import React, { FC, useState, ReactNode } from 'react';
 import {